 So, what can we as moms do to protect our children?

 Good hand hygiene

-Washing your hands frequently for 20 seconds with soap and water is the best and most effective way to prevent contracting illnesses.
+Washing your hands frequently for 20 seconds with soap and warm water is the best and most effective way to prevent contracting illnesses, besides masking up.

 It is never easy to keep little kids’ hands clean.
 So another effective way to disinfect hands is to use hand sanitizer that has a 60% or higher alcohol level.

 Practice social distancing?
 But what exactly is social distancing?

 Sorry kids.
 We are going to have to refrain from large birthday parties, or parties that gather at play centers like Chuck-E-Cheese.

 Kids aren’t the best at hygiene and infection prevention.
 So the most effective way to keep them safe is to keep them away from people who may have the virus and surfaces that the virus may have landed on.

 That’s why you need my FREE Virus Prevention Guide for Kids to help both you and your kids remember how to protect yourselves from getting sick:

 If your kids are old enough that they have stopped putting things in their mouth (ie. nail biting, not washing hands before eating), and they have a good handle on hand hygiene, then I would say maybe, it may be okay to go.
 But why risk it?